This blog about Planning Healthy Camping Meals was originally published June 2019. It was updated with more great information in January 2020.

 Equipment for Cooking Healthy Camping Meals

 There’s always the option of cooking over the campfire, which creates great flavour.
-But it presents challenges too, as it can be difficult to get it hot enough without flames shooting everywhere, and the heat can be uneven as well.
+But it presents challenges too, as it can be difficult to get it hot enough without flames shooting everywhere, and the heat can be uneven.

 Healthy Camping Meal Ideas